yarikoptic/numfocus.org/content/donations.rst

 In our efforts to promote and support high-level languages, reproducible scientific research and open-source development, NumFOCUS offers a Fiscal Sponsorship program.
-The Fiscal Sponsorship program is a way for for donors to financially contribute toward the progress of a NumFOCS affiliated project while also receiving benefits of contributing to 501(c)3 charity.
+The Fiscal Sponsorship program is a way for for donors to financially contribute toward the progress of a NumFOCUS affiliated project while also receiving benefits of contributing to 501(c)3 charity.
 In our Fiscal Sponsorship program, the nonexempt project must act so as to further the exempt purposes of NumFOCUS.
 Further details regarding corporate sponsorship